Monday, March 9, 2015

 Day 20: Sunday, January 20, 2008

-On our trip to the San Francisco Zoo, we rode up from the South Bay area driving 280 north to the Westlake district, exited at Daly City, and turned left at John Daly Boulevard to Skyline Boulevard (Hwy 35) at the junction we turned left onto the Great Highway and turned right into the moon entrance.
+On our trip to the San Francisco Zoo, we rode up from the South Bay area, driving 280 north to Westlake, exiting at Daly City, then turning left onto John Daly Boulevard, then onto Skyline Boulevard (Hwy 35).
+At the junction, we turned left onto the Great Highway and turned right into the moon entrance.

-On our way to the zoo, we stopped at the Pacifica Oceans in the town of Pacifica, where we saw a pier that extended for what seemed like miles into the ocean, with people on either side fishing.
+On our way to the zoo, we stopped at the Pacific Ocean in Pacifica, where we saw a pier that extended for what seemed like miles into the ocean, with people on either side fishing.

 http://www.cityofpacifica.org

-It was a blustery bad, the sky was loaded with thousands of white puffy clouds filled with drops of rain.
+It was a blustery day, the sky loaded with thousands of white, puffy clouds filled with raindrops.

-With the eye of my camera, I captured this awesome view.
+With my camera's eye, I captured this incredible view.

 We could not stay long along the ocean's edge because Meadow could not tolerate the strong wind.